 - The number of allocations listed in Table 3 in these areas will be maintained at annual reported total numbers based on data from 2013, 2014, or 2015.
 Reported tours will be considered to count towards current activity over the natural zone if the tour begins and/or terminates outside of Page, AZ and the route has previously crossed over the natural or cultural zone.
-Tours that begin and end in Page, AZ will not be granted an allocation for the natural or cultural zone. - For operators entering Glen Canyon to conduct a tour of Lake Powell from outside Page, AZ, an incidental increase in flights over the natural zone may occur on designated entry/exit corridors, provided that

-- o From a noise management perspective, the conditions over a 12-hour period will be: time audible ≤ 25%, time above 35 dBA is ≤ 5% over a 12 hour period, and time above 52 dBA is ≤ 2% over a 12 hour period (based on sound modeling using 2 location points selected by Glen Canyon), and - O All other measures in the Agreement are adhered to and the NPS does not receive increased substantiated complaints from park visitors or adjoining communities regarding air tour noise.
-NPS will review complaints to determine validity and context.
-NPS will discuss any complaints with operators to determine if there are other means to address issues prior to making changes in allocations or other operating conditions.
+Tours that begin and end in Page, AZ will not be granted an allocation for the natural or cultural zone. - For operators entering Glen Canyon to conduct a tour of Lake Powell from outside Page, AZ, an incidental increase in flights over the natural zone may occur on designated entry/exit corridors, provided that - From a noise management perspective, the conditions over a 12-hour period will be: time audible $\leq 25\%$ , time above 35 dBA is $\leq 5\%$ over a 12 hour period, and time above 52 dBA is $\leq 2\%$ over a 12 hour period, and - All other measures in the Agreement are adhered to and the NPS does not receive increased complaints from park visitors or adjoining communities regarding air tour noise.

 Table 3.
-Natural Zone Allocations (count towards Lake Powell allocations)
+Natural Zone Allocations (count towards Lake Powell allocations) ---

 Operator Allocations

 Adams, Bruce M. (Southwest Safaris) 45 (2)

-Aero-Copters of Arizona, Inc. 39

 Air Grand Canyon, Inc. 0

-American Aviation, Inc. 0

-Arrow West Aviation, Inc. / Slickrock Air Guides, Inc. (Redtail Aviation) - flights out of Moab included Grand Canyon Airlines, Inc. (Grand Canyon 84 (3)
+Arrow West Aviation, Inc. / Slickrock Air Guides, Inc. (Redtail Aviation) - flights out of Moab included 84 (3)

-Airlines, Scenic Airlines, Grand Canyon Scenic Airlines) 0
+Grand Canyon Airlines, Inc. (Grand Canyon Airlines, Scenic Airlines, Grand Canyon Scenic Airlines) 0

 Maverick Helicopters, Inc. 0

 Papillon Airways, Inc. (Papillon Grand Canyon Helicopters, Grand Canyon Helicopters) 0

 Westwind Aviation, Inc. (Westwind Air Service) 0

-Total 168
+Total 122